vectorgrp/sil-kit/docs/api/participant.rst

 ~~~~~~~~~~~~~~~~

 The instantiated |IParticipant| can then be used to create and access services of the SIL Kit.
-A controller name (the ``canonicalName`` given in Create*-Calls) must be unqiue within a controller type, using the same name twice resuts in
+A controller name (the ``canonicalName`` given in Create*-Calls) must be unique within a controller type, using the same name twice results in
 a ``ConfigurationError``.

 .. admonition:: Warning.